ikifar2012/neosmartblue-ha/README.md

 1. Navigate to **Settings** → **Devices & Services**
 2. Click **Add Integration**
 3. Search for **"NeoSmart Blue"**
-4. Select your device from the discovered Bluetooth devices
-5. Complete the setup process

 ## Device Requirements